microsoft/reverse-proxy/docs/designs/yarp-tunneling.md

 ## Tunnel Protocol

 The tunnel will establish a Websockets connection between the back-end and the front-end.
 The back-end will establish the connection so that it can more easily break through firewalls.
-Once the WS connection is created, it will be treated as a stream over which HTTP/2 traffic will be routed.
+Once the WSS connection is created, it will be treated as a stream over which HTTP/2 traffic will be routed.
 HTTP/2 is used so that multiple simultaneous requests can be multiplexed over a single connection.
 The HTTP/2 protocol is only used between the two proxies, the connections either side can be any protocol that the proxy supports.
 This means we don't put any specific capability requirement on the destination servers.

 If the tunnel connection is broken, the back-end will attempt to reconnect to the front-end:
 - If the connection fails, then it will continue to reconnect every 30s until the connection is re-established.